Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Illustrations

 We reanalyze their data.
 We are interested in the effect of the video assignment $a$ on the school performance $y$, with the anemia status $m_1$ and cognitive function $m_2$ as mediators.
 We focus on two levels of the exposure $a$: the ``physician'' group and the ``placebo'' group.
 The covariates $c$ include the gender, class level, anemia status at baseline survey, household monthly income, electricity in home, mother's years of education.
 By the Baron--Kenny approach, the estimate for the direct effect is $0.221$, with the $95\%$ confidence interval $[-0.167,0.609]$, and the estimate for the indirect effect is $0.138$, with the $95\%$ confidence interval $[-0.017,0.293]$.
 Neither is significant.

 For illustration purposes, we only assess the sensitivity of the point estimates with respect to unmeasured confounding between the mediator and outcome.
-By Theorems \ref{thm::direct-vu}--\ref{thm::indirect-vu}, it is not restrictive to assume $u$ is a scalar to compute the robustness values, since $R_{a\sim u\mid c}^2=0$ from the design.
+The sensitivity analysis results are based on possibly multiple unmeasured confounders.
+By Proposition \ref{prop::range-connection}, it is not restrictive to assume $u$ is a scalar to compute the robustness values, since $R_{a\sim u\mid c}=0$ by the design.
 Figure \ref{fig::ex1} shows the minimum $t$ statistics under the condition $\max \{R_{y\sim u\mid a,m,c}^2,R_{u\sim m\mid a,c}^2\}\leq \rho$.
 Table \ref{tab::ex2} reports some statistics of the direct and indirect effects and their robustness values for the point estimates.

-Next, we report some sensitivity bounds with formal benchmarking.
-We consider the constraint $k_a^{(j)}=0$, $k_m^{(j)}\leq 1$, and $k_y^{(j)}\leq 1$ in \eqref{eq::ks-vector-u} for any single covariate $c_j$, and we report the worst point estimate for the direct and indirect effects.
-From Figure \ref{fig::fb1}, if the strength of unmeasured confounder could be as large as any single missing covariate, the worst point estimates would be still away from $0$.

-Since the gender variable is the most important covariate in Figure \ref{fig::fb1}, we focus on the specific covariate and report the minimum point estimates under the constraint $k_a^{(j)}=0$, $k_m^{(j)}\leq \Delta$, and $k_y^{(j)}\leq \Delta$ with varying $\Delta$.
-From Figure \ref{fig::fb2}, only if the strength of unmeasured confounder could be at least $3.9$ times as a missing gender variable, the point estimate for the indirect effect could be reduced to $0$; and only if the strength of unmeasured confounder could be at least $5.5$ times as a missing gender variable, the point estimate for the direct effect could be reduced to $0$.
+We present the sensitivity analysis result based on the formal benchmarking in Section \ref{sec::formal-benchmarking} of the Supplementary Material.

+In addition to Table \ref{tab::ex2}, we report three additional robustness values, pretending that \citet{chong2016iron}'s study is not a randomized experiment.
+For the direct effect, the robustness value for the point estimate is 0.07, which is substantially smaller than the previously reported value of 0.38 with $R_{a\sim u\mid c}=0$.
+For the indirect effect, the robustness value for the point estimate is 0.16 when $u$ is a scalar and 0.13 when $u$ is a vector.
+This also shows a small difference between robustness values between the scalar and vector $u$ cases.